IRS Form 1099-Q Instructions

 The Form 1099-Q instructions state that for Coverdell ESA distributions, the payer or trustee does not have to report any amounts in Box 2 or Box 3, except for earnings on excess contributions.

-Instead, the payer or trustee may report the fair market value for Coverdell education savings accounts as of December 31 of the calendar year.
+Instead, the payer or trustee may report the fair market value for Coverdell education savings accounts as of December 31 of the tax year.
 If so, the payer or trustee will report this value in the blank box below Boxes 5 and 6.

 In this case, you would need to use the Coverdell ESA-Taxable Distributions and Basis worksheet, located in IRS Publication 970, to determine the taxable amount of the distribution.